Patty Magee, Artist Nurse

 Patty works from the premise that Art is healing for all of us.
 As a Nurse and Artist, each profession requires creativity.
 Research shows us that creativity has a positive effect on our immune system and can improve our health.
 Sharing this with others from both professional capacities is her desire.

+Patty is a graduate of UNF with a Bachelors degree in Behavioral Medicine and Studio Arts.
 She was the recipient of a Fine Arts grant and has exhibited at UNF gallery, other venues in Florida and internationally.

 Please sit back, take a deep breath, and reduce your stress with the visual images provided by Patty, as you enjoy the cuisine selected from many Latitudes.